The 20/20 Experience World Tour

 The 20/20 Experience World Tour was the fifth concert tour by American singer-songwriter Justin Timberlake.
 It was launched in support of his third and fourth studio albums, The 20/20 Experience (2013) and The 20/20 Experience – 2 of 2 (2013).
-The tour began on November 6, 2013 in New York City, and concluded on January 2, 2015 in Las Vegas.
-The 20/20 Experience World Tour grossed $231.6 million from 128 shows becoming the second highest-grossing tour of 2014, behind One Direction's Where We Are Tour and one of the highest-grossing tours of the decade.
+The tour began on November 6, 2013, in New York City, and concluded on January 2, 2015, in Las Vegas.
+The 20/20 Experience World Tour grossed $231.6 million from 128 shows becoming the second highest-grossing tour of 2014, behind One Direction's Where We Are Tour.
 This made Timberlake the highest-grossing solo touring artist of the year.
 It is also Timberlake's most successful tour to date.

 Directed by Jonathan Demme, the concert film—titled Justin Timberlake + The Tennessee Kids—premiered on September 13 at the 2016 Toronto International Film Festival.
 It showcases the final date of the 20/20 tour at Las Vegas’ MGM Grand Garden Arena.
 The streaming service Netflix announced its acquisition ahead of the film's debut at film festival and released it on October 12, 2016.
 It was the final film to be directed by Demme before his death in April 2017.